paul-pol/Screeny/README.md

 # ScreenReader
-A python library for reading objects from monitor screen.
+A python module for reading objects from monitor screen.